acend/openshift-operations-training/content/en/docs/05/01_setup.md

 Unfortunately, the default Operator catalog sources don't contain a Gitea operator, but let's change that.

-Create the Gitea Operator by applying the YAML files from the Github repository
+Create the Gitea Operator by applying the YAML files from the Github repository:

 ```bash
 oc apply -k https://github.com/rhpds/gitea-operator/OLMDeploy